-Matrix mandible reconstruction plates of different profiles (2.0, 2.5, 2.8), and screw diameters, with or without a condylar prosthesis
+Matrix mandible reconstruction plates of different profiles (2.0, 2.5, 2.8), and screw diameters

 For illustration purposes we will show the use of a 2.4 reconstruction plate.

-When the tumor extends lateral to the outer cortex of the mandible, the reconstruction plate cannot be fashioned by applying it directly to the mandible prior to the mandibulectomy.
-In this situation, the patient is placed in occlusion and MMF is established with either arch bars or rapid MMF screws between the maxilla and the non-diseased mandible.
+When the tumor extends anteriorly/anterolaterally to the mandible, the reconstruction plate cannot be fashioned by applying it directly to the mandible prior to the mandibulectomy.
+In this situation, special devices (ie. bridge fix) may be used to maintain the position of the proximal and distal segments in their preoperative anatomic position.

 Microvascular free tissue